 Why Play Is Important

-According to Why Play Is Essential studies show that playing affects us psychologically allowing us to be able to ask why or what if.
+According to Tanner Christensen who is the author of The Creativity Challenge, studies show that playing affects us psychologically allowing us to be able to ask why or what if.
 It allows us to explore the unknown.
 Being willing to explore the unknown is very important in creativity.
 It allows you to put together things that wouldn’t normally go together.
-Play also loosens up our inhibitions, puts fear on the back burner and allows our defenses to relax a bit so that real creativity can take place.
+Play also loosens up our inhibitions, puts fear on the backburner, and allows our defenses to relax a bit so that real creativity can take place.
 In other words, play puts us in a place where we can take a spoon and a paintbrush and come up with a creative solution…..and not be afraid to come up with it.

 I previously wrote about using play to stimulate your creativity in a series called How to Tap Into Your Creativity.
 The first post gave a lot of suggestions for play such as getting outside and playing non-competitive games or even doing something that’s the opposite of what your need to do.
 For instance, if you’re a writer then try reading or if you’re a scientist, then go to a paint night.
 It’s often when we are doing something completely different, that we have our breakthroughs.